ABOUT MT ZION AME CHURCH

 Some of the church members lived in the small cluster of homes at the intersection of Berwyn Baptist and Fairfield Roads.
 The area was originally known as Churchtown, derived from our church’s location.
 Sometime after 1864, it was later known as Quigleytown or Quigleyville, and also called Devon Hill.

 On the Main Line, Mt.
 Zion AME has been the only African American church of any denomination with a cemetery.
-One of the last persons buried here was Mollie Hopkins in 1952.
-Among those at rest are church founders, members and family of members of the church.
-There are 19 named & one unknown Civil War Veterans interred in one of the larger groups of Colored Troops buried in a church cemetery in the area.
+One of the last people buried here was Mollie Hopkins in 1952.
+Among those at rest are church founders, members, and family of members of the church.
+There are 21 named & one unknown Civil War Veterans interred in one of the larger groups of U.S. Colored Troops (USCT) buried in a church cemetery in the area.
 In 1894, it was reported in the Daily Local newspaper that at the annual memorial service at our cemetery, “Fully 1,000 persons were present to witness this memorial service.”

 Our church was part of several circuits at various times.
-Two of the earliest known were the Centreville Circuit which was comprised of Phoenixville, Centreville and Valley Hill (East Whiteland Township), and the Oxford Circuits.
-Other circuits included Norristown, Malvern, West Chester and Bryn Mawr, all in Pennsylvania.
+Two of the earliest known were the Centreville Circuit which was comprised of Phoenixville, Centreville and Valley Hill (Bethel, renamed Ebenezer AME Church, Malvern, East Whiteland Township), and the Oxford Circuits.
+Other circuits included Norristown, Malvern, West Chester, and Bryn Mawr, all in Pennsylvania.

-Rev. Nelson Hughes (1849 or 1850-Unknown).
+Rev. Nelson Hughes (1849 to at least 1861).
 Church building began under his pastorage.
 The cornerstone was laid in 1861.
 The work ceased during the Civil War when many men left to serve in the Union Army and the Navy.
-He served as an US Colored Troop (USCT) and is buried in our cemetery.
+He served as a US Colored Troop (USCT) and is buried in our cemetery.

 Rev. William R. Norris (1865-1866?) increased membership and married several couples.